dm-io dot

 A Vehicle Service Contract can spare many financial headaches.
 Repairs are expensive enough as it is, with many replacement parts costing thousands before the labor to install them, and even if you purchase an older vehicle from a scrupulous seller who plays by the rules, there can be problems that appear only after you purchase the car.

-If you rely on your older car to commute, protecting it with an extended warranty or Vehicle Service Contract can prevent you from ending up stranded — especially if your warranty includes roadside assistance, towing, or rental car options!
+If you rely on your vehicle to commute, protecting it with an extended warranty for older cars or Vehicle Service Contract can prevent you from ending up stranded — especially if your warranty includes roadside assistance, towing, or rental car options!

 Steps to Lower Your Monthly Premium with Older Cars

-If you want to keep your warranty/service contract payments as low as possible, here are some things to keep in mind to do so:
+If you want to keep your car warranty for older cars or service contract payments as low as possible, here are some things to keep in mind to do so:

 Cars in Better Condition Cost Less to Cover